Nationals’ suspended game features Joe Ross, a streaker and an oddly long delay

 And it wasn’t the only odd instance of an upside-down evening.
 In the top of the third inning, the closed captioning board above each bullpen read: “Right Fielder North Korea Castellanos.”
 It was supposed to say, “Right Fielder Nick Castellanos.”
 Often, words are hard.
 Yet “North Korea” is a long way from “Nick,” and there was no good explanation for why the automatic closed captioning system took such a leap.

 Then, on the field, ahead of the biblical storm, the Nationals even got an RBI single from starting pitcher Joe Ross.
 He poked it to right field, scoring Josh Harrison with two outs in the third.
 That was after Washington plated a pair of runs off Reds starter Jeff Hoffman in the first.
-Hoffman pitched 1⅓ innings, walked five, threw 46 pitches and exited with right shoulder soreness.
+Hoffman lasted 1⅓ innings, walked five, threw 46 pitches and exited with right shoulder soreness.
 Ross, meanwhile, used the short start to steady his year.

 He tossed four scoreless innings, yielded three hits and a walk and struck out four.
 He needed 55 pitches to do so.
 The efficiency, however contained, was a big improvement from his previous two outings.
 On May 15, he allowed eight runs on eight hits in four innings against the Arizona Diamondbacks.
 On May 20, he allowed four runs (two earned) on five hits in 3⅔ innings against the Chicago Cubs.